Voter identification laws

-A voter identification law is a law that requires a person to show some form of identification in order to vote.
-In some jurisdictions requiring photo IDs, voters who do not have photo ID often must have their identity verified by someone else (such as in Sweden) or sign a Challenged Voter Affidavit (such as in New Hampshire) in order to receive a ballot to vote.
+A voter identification law is a law that requires a person to show some form of identification to vote.
+In some jurisdictions requiring photo IDs, voters who do not have photo ID often must have their identity verified by someone else (such as in Sweden) or sign a Challenged Voter Affidavit (such as in New Hampshire) to receive a ballot to vote.

 Examples

 Argentina

-In Argentina voting is compulsory for all citizens between 18 and 70 years old, non-compulsory for those older than 70 and between 16 and 18, and citizens with domiciles in foreign countries.
+In Argentina, voting is compulsory for all citizens between 18 and 70 years old, non-compulsory for those older than 70 and between 16 and 18, and citizens with domiciles in foreign countries.
 To vote they must present a valid Documento Nacional de Identidad at the corresponding voting center.

-Most countries in Latin America have similar policies.
+Other countries in Latin America have similar policies.

 Australia

-In Australia voting is compulsory for all adult citizens.
-Failure to cast a ballot may result in a small fine, currently AU$20.
+In Australia, voting is compulsory for all adult citizens.
+Failure to cast a ballot in a federal election without a valid reason may as of 2023 attract a fine of A$20, and each state imposes its own fines for the same offence in state elections.

-No form of ID is required to cast a ballot in person at a polling location; instead, voters are asked three questions before being issued a ballot, so that they can be checked off the electoral roll: name, residence address, and have you voted before in this election?
+No form of ID is required to cast a ballot in person at a polling location; instead, voters are asked three questions before being issued a ballot, so that they can be checked off the electoral roll: name, residence address, and if they have voted before in this election.
 On election day, voters can vote at any polling place in their state of residence, and at selected polling places in other states.